supabase/supautils/README.md

 > However, to create, alter, drop, or change membership of a superuser role, superuser status is required;
 > CREATEROLE is insufficient for that.

-The above problem can be solved by configuring this extension to protect a set of roles, using the `reserved_roles` setting.
+The above can be solved by configuring this extension to protect a set of roles, using the `reserved_roles` setting.

 ```
 supautils.reserved_roles = 'connector, storage_admin'